DavidHearl/cad-tips/README.md

 - pip3 install gunicorn
 - pip3 install Pillow

+## User Stories
+---

+### Admin

+- As an Admin I want to create, read, update and delete posts so that I can manage my blog content
+- As an Admin I want to create draft posts so that I can take more time to create content.

+### User

+- As a site User I want to view comments on the article so I can read the conversation and get more knowledge
+- As a Site User I want to register an account so that I can comment
+- As a Site User I want to leave a comment on a post so that I can be involved in a conversation

+### Visitor

+- As a visitior I want to see a list of posts so that I can select the post I would like to read.
+- As a visitor I want to click on a post so that I can read the full content as see all the information

 ## Issues
+---

 As the emails are not sent using a local SMTP server but instead a google account there may be some issues.
 Google sometimes blocks the ability to log into google with a 3rd part application, as a fallback emails will be logged to the console.